Scholarship for Jewish Watchmaking Students

 Following a prestigious career having held senior positions in both sales and design at Tissot, Universal Geneve and the Holzer Watch Company from the 1950’s to 1970’s, as well as independent consulting for entities like IWC and Rolex in the 1980’s, Waldan began purchasing mechanical movements when no-one sought after their use during the Swiss quartz crisis and subsequently founded Waldan International in 1979.
 From the 1980’s to the mid 2000’s, Waldan produced various private label collections of timeless wristwatches for companies like Tiffany & Co., Tourneau and Neiman Marcus before designing and launching his own line of Waldan Watches, a collection of high grade chronographs and chronometers, capturing the best of Oscar’s eye and career of high end craft and design.

-Any Jewish student who has been accepted or is currently studying at a full-time watchmaking school in the USA is eligible for the Oscar Waldan Scholarship.
+Any Jewish student who has been accepted or is currently studying at a full-time watchmaking school is eligible for the Oscar Waldan Scholarship.
 Prospective students may also apply, with the understanding that the scholarship is contingent on their enrollment at a full-time watchmaking school.
 The scholarship is awarded every April.
 Awards up to $5,000 are available.

 To apply, students should email a letter in PDF form to the Trustees of the Horological Society of New York that includes a biography, explanation of their motivation to study watchmaking and an explanation of how this scholarship would benefit the applicant.
 A resume is required, and reference letters are recommended.
 The application period is January 1 to March 1 of every year.